nazmi/esp-buggy/docs/FEATURES.md

 # Results {#results}

-We adjusted the height between 2.5cm and 6 cm to get the best readings that do not clip and not too low.
+We adjusted the height between 2.5cm and 6 cm to get the best readings that do not clip and are not too low.
 The best height we found was 2.7 cm from the ground.
 <details><summary>See...</summary>
 Showcase the reading values at different height.<br/>
 <div align="center">